I’m the Event Manager for the International Forum and am responsible for the logistics, management and delivery of the event.

 I’m Sophie and I joined the BMJ in January 2020 as a Marketing Executive.
 I support the team in meeting its objectives by implementing effective, multi-channel marketing campaigns.

-This will be my first International Forum on Quality and Safety in Healthcare and I am looking forward to traveling to Copenhagen and supporting the team.
+This will be my first International Forum on Quality and Safety in Healthcare and I am looking forward to attending the virtual event and supporting the team.